-However, the Office may close the proceedings immediately if, within the time limit given, the opponent has submitted no evidence, or the evidence is manifestly of no relevance, and all the earlier rights of the opposition are affected.
+However, the Office may close the proceedings immediately if, within the time limit given, the opponent has submitted no evidence, or the evidence is manifestly of no relevance, and all earlier trade mark registrations are affected.
 The rationale behind this practice is to avoid the continuation of proceedings when their outcome is already known, that is, the opposition is to be rejected for lack of proof of use (principle of economy and good administration of proceedings).